jay9624/SpellGCD/README.md

 place spellgcd into your addons folder

-/spellgcd setup - lets you lock or unlock the progress bar, shift click and drag to move
+/spellgcd setup - lets you lock or unlock the progress bar, click and drag to move